kaaproject/kaa/doc/Glossary/index.md

 <div id="o"/>

-## Operations server
+## Operations service

-One of the three server types in Kaa, with the other two being the Bootstrap server and Control server.
-An Operations server is a “worker” server that is responsible for concurrently handling multiple requests from multiple clients.
-Most common Operations server tasks include endpoint registration, endpoint profile updating, configuration updates distribution, and notifications delivery.Multiple Operations servers may be set up in a Kaa cluster for the purpose of horizontal scaling.
-In this case, all the Operations servers will function concurrently.
-In case an Operations server outage happens, the corresponding endpoints switch to the other available Operations server automatically.
-A Kaa cluster provides instruments for the workload re-balancing at run time, thus effectively routing endpoints to the less loaded Operations servers in the cluster.
-Refer to Design reference main page for more information.
+Kaa Operations service is a “worker” service, the primary role of which is concurrent communication with multiple endpoints.
+Operations services process endpoint requests and serve them with data.
+Multiple nodes with Operations service enabled may be set up in a Kaa cluster for the purpose of horizontal scaling.
+In this case, all instances of Operations service will function concurrently.
+In case of an Operations service outage, previously connected endpoints switch to other available Operations services automatically.
+Kaa server provides instruments for the load re-balancing at run time, thus effectively routing endpoints to the less loaded nodes in the cluster.

 ## Override schema